Transparenz in der Lieferkette und Erklärung zu Sklaverei und Menschenhandel

 TRAINING & RESOURCES

-Our responsibility team includes specialists in labour, human rights and modern slavery.
+Our Responsibility team includes specialists in labour and human rights and modern slavery.
 All Burberry employees are introduced to Burberry’s responsibility policies and programmes during their induction training to ensure a general understanding of Burberry’s responsibilities in this area.

-Informed by Burberry’s Human Rights Impact Assessment, in FY 2016/17 we developed a bespoke modern slavery and labour rights training programme in collaboration with the ethical trade, human rights and labour standards consultancy, Impactt.
-The training was delivered to key employee groups who interact with Burberry’s supply chain networks.
-The targeted training helps those travelling to supply chain facilities to be familiar with the risk areas, likely indications of human rights abuses (including instances of modern slavery) and possible actions to take if an incident of modern slavery is identified.
+In FY 2016/17, we developed our first bespoke modern slavery and labour rights training programme for our internal teams and supply chain partners, informed by Burberry’s Human Rights Impact Assessment and in collaboration with the ethical trade, human rights and labour standards consultancy, Impactt.
+In FY 2020/21 158 members of our internal supply chain, sourcing, internal manufacturing and product teams received either introductory or refresher training.
+The targeted training helps those who have close contact with our extended supply chain to be familiar with the risk areas, likely indications of human rights abuses (including instances of modern slavery) and possible actions to take if an incident of modern slavery is identified.
 In addition, we have trained members of our human resources, health and safety, construction and fulfilment teams on modern slavery, how to identify it and appropriate actions to take.
 This training has helped embed respect for human rights and a policy of zero tolerance for modern slavery throughout the business.
-In FY 2020/21 we will create new online resources and refresher trainings to reach a wider audience of employees to further embed awareness and risk mitigation into our culture.
+We regularly review training needs across our business operations to ensure all relevant employees are included.
+In FY2021/22 we will create new online resources and continue to conduct trainings to reach a wider audience of employees and further embed awareness and risk mitigation into our culture.

 SUPPLY CHAIN TRAINING